salesforce-misc/Data-Lake-for-Nonprofits/README.md

-# Data Lake for AMP Impact, Powered by AWS
+# Data Lake for Vera Amp Impact, Powered by AWS

 ## Deploying to AWS Amplify